rerdavies/pipedal/docs/WhichLv2PluginsAreSupported.md

    sudo pipedalconfig --restart

-Although most LV2 plugins provide GUI interfaces, when running on a LINUX desktop, the LV2 plugin standard is specifically designed to allow remote control without using the provided desktop GUI interface.
+Although most LV2 plugins provide GUI interfaces, when running on a Linux desktop, the LV2 plugin standard is specifically designed to allow remote control without using the provided desktop GUI interface.
 And all but a tiny minority of LV2 plugins (most of them analyzers, unfortunately) support this.